 Next steps

-The following sections might be useful after deploying a proof of concept version of Project Quay.
+The following guides might be useful after deploying a proof of concept version of Project Quay.
 Many of these procedures can be used on a proof of concept deployment, offering insights to Project Quay’s features.